-We are pleased to inform you that Prairie-Hills ESD 144 has implemented an option for School Year 2015-2016 that is available to students at all the schools within the district that participate in the National School Lunch and School Breakfast Programs.
+We are pleased to inform you that Prairie-Hills ESD 144 is continuing to implement an option for School Year 2019-2020 that is available to students at all the schools within the district that participate in the National School Lunch and School Breakfast Programs.
 The option is known as the Community Eligibility Provision (CEP).

 The District’s child nutrition program is governed by the National School Lunch and Breakfast programs.
 Meals served at Prairie-Hills School District meet the state and federal requirements based on the USDA dietary guidelines.
-We currently serve eight schools with twenty trained staff members serving 2,600 students.
-The majority of our employees are state certified food handlers who regard food safety as a priority.
+We currently serve eight schools with twenty trained staff members serving 3,000 students.
+Our employees are state certified food handlers who regard food safety as a priority.

 In addition, to serving breakfast and lunch, we operate the Summer Food Program; this program provides breakfast and lunch to children in the community from the age of one to eighteen without charge.